Heaven Can Wait (1943 film)

 The film tells the story of a man who has to prove he belongs in Hell by telling his life story.
 It stars Gene Tierney, Don Ameche, and Charles Coburn.
 The supporting cast includes Marjorie Main, Laird Cregar, Spring Byington, Allyn Joslyn, Eugene Pallette, Signe Hasso, Louis Calhern, Tod Andrews, and Clara Blandick.

+The film has no connection to the fantasy-based stage play of the same title that was adapted as the film Here Comes Mr. Jordan (itself also a Best Picture nominee), nor remakes of Mr. Jordan using the play's original title, including the 1978 film, Heaven Can Wait.